Work with us

 Hours: 37.5 hours per week

-Terms: Full-time (9 months fixed term contract to end March ’26, with possibility to extend beyond this date), 25 days holiday pro-rata (exc.
+Terms: Full-time (fixed term contract to end March ’26, with possibility to extend beyond this date), 25 days holiday pro-rata (exc.
 Bank Holidays), 5% pension contribution

 Responsible for: Volunteers